 Fentanyl Patches (Duragesic® Janssen Pharma)

-Patches may cause irritation to the skin where they are applied.
+Patches may cause irritation to your pet’s skin where they are applied.
 That problem tends to get worse with time, but it can be managed with soothing ointments.
 The patch is very dangerous if your pet swallows it.
-You can read the most extensive review of its use in dogs and cats here.
-There is a great deal of variation between pets in the amount of medication they will absorb so always begin by giving your pet less than you think it will need. (ref)
+There is a great deal of variation between pets in the amount of medication they will absorb so always begin by giving your pet less than you think it will need.

 Butorphanol (Stadol®, Torbutrol®, Torbugesic-SA®, Ft.
 Dodge/Wyeth)

 There are many other approaches to short-term relief of surgical pain in pets that I do not have the space or time to cover.
-On of them are nerve blocks with long acting numbing agents, like bupivacaine. (ref)
+On of them are nerve blocks with long acting numbing agents, like bupivacaine. ( read here )

 God did not give our pets exceptionally long lives.
 But he did bless them in other ways: They do not worry about tomorrow or fret about yesterday like you and I do.
 They live in the here and now.
 That, and their devotion, is why we love them so much.
 Sometimes, all your pet really needs in its autumn years is extra love, and some of the non-drug suggestions in my article on arthritis .